dymmond/esmerald/docs/extras/request-data.md

 }
 ```

-You can nest as many models as you wish to nest as long as it's send in the right format.
+You can nest as many models as you wish to nest as long as it is send in the right format.

 ## Mandatory fields